 We can change the fees set out above or introduce new fees in the future, subject to the maximum fees set out in the master trust deed for the Scheme.
-The maximum management fee that can be charged is 2% of the Fund's gross asset value plus any GST, and the maximum Supervisor's fee is 0.05% of the Fund's gross asset value plus any GST.
+The maximum management fee that can be charged to the Fund is 2% of the Fund's gross asset value plus any GST, and the maximum Supervisor's fee that can be charged to the Fund is 0.075% of the Fund's gross asset value plus any GST (subject to a minimum Supervisor fee of \$20,000 plus any GST per annum).
 We are also entitled to be reimbursed from the Fund for expenses we incur.

 Where fees are increased we will give affected investors one month's prior notice.
-We will also give affected investors one month's prior notice if we decide to recover expenses from the Fund.
+We will also give affected investors one month's prior notice if we decide to recover expenses from the Fund or if we cease to pay the Supervisor's fee from our fee.
 Although we do not currently intend to do so, we can introduce contribution, withdrawal, or switching fees by two months' prior notice.
 We can also waive our fees, and begin incorporating buy / sell spreads into the Fund's unit price.

 We must publish a fund update for the Fund showing the fees actually charged during the most recent year.
-Fund updates including past updates, are available at www.carbonfund.co.nz.
+Fund updates, including past updates, are available at www.carbonfund.co.nz.